-On October 24, 2016 the Company signed the Agreement with Magellan whereby the Company granted to Magellan an Option to earn a 50% interest in the Niñobamba Project.
-Under the terms of the Agreement, Magellan must spend an aggregate of US \$2,000,000 within a three (3) year period in direct and indirect expenditures on the Project (See Niñobamba silver and gold project, Peru above).
-In connection with the Option earn-in Agreement, Magellan must subscribe to two private placement financings, each for aggregate proceeds of \$75,000.
-In August 2016 Magellan subscribed to the first private placement financing for gross proceeds to Rio Silver of \$75,000.
+On August 23, 2016 Magellan subscribed to the first private placement financing for gross proceeds to Rio Silver of \$75,000.
 The first private placement consisted of 1,500,000 Units at a price of \$0.05 per Unit.
 Each Unit consisted of one common share of the Company and one common share purchase warrant entitling the holder to acquire one common share of the at a price of \$0.05 for a period of eighteen months from date of issue.
 Under the terms of the Agreement Magellan must exercise the warrants before expiry in order to maintain their earn-in rights.
-The second financing is expected to be completed no later than January 23, 2017.
-(Please see SUBSEQUENT EVENTS below).
+The second financing was completed on January 19, 2017.
+(Please see above).